-If you’re fed up of wearing glasses contact lenses are one way to help solve some inconveniences that you may come across when wearing glasses.
+If you’re fed up with wearing glasses, contact lenses are one way to help solve some inconveniences that you may come across when wearing glasses.
 But for first-timers, they can take some getting used to.

 As well as having patience and taking time over putting in your contacts during those first weeks, you’ll need to familiarise yourself with the dos and don’ts.
 NHS stats show that currently, more than 3 million people in the UK wear lenses, but some may not follow the rules of safe use.
-When you’re prescribed your contacts, remember to read the instructions and take on board any advice you receive.
-Read on for further expert tips on keeping your eyes safe and feeling comfortable all-day long.
+When you are prescribed contacts, remember to read the instructions and take on board any advice you receive.
+Read on for further expert tips on keeping your eyes safe and feeling comfortable all day long.

 - DO wash your hands before putting your contact lenses.
-If you’ve got any fluff or bits on your fingers, these could make their way into your eye and potentially lead to infection
+If you’ve got any fluff or debris on your fingers, these could make their way into your eye and potentially lead to infection

 - DO carry a pair of up-to-date glasses around with you – with the right prescription – in case you need to take your lenses out.
 This means you’ll also need to carry a contact lens pot and solution.